outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ### LUKS

-As Grub does not support LUKS2, use LUSK1 (`--type luks1`) on partitions that Grub need access (basically where */boot* resides).
+As Grub does not support LUKS2, use LUSK1 (`--type luks1`) on partitions (i.e. */dev/sda3* for */boot*) that Grub need access to.

-Firstly, we create a gpg-encrypted file (namely *arch-luks.gpg*) by symmetric passphrase, which will be used to to encrypt the LUKS container.
+Firstly, we create a passphrase-protected file by *gpg* (namely *arch-luks.gpg*) that will be used to to encrypt the LUKS container.

 ```bash
 root@archiso ~ # export GPG_TTY=$(tty)
 root@archiso ~ # dd if=/dev/urandom bs=8388607 count=1 | gpg -v --symmetric --cipher-algo AES256 --armor --output ~/arch-luks.gpg
 ```

+Why does `bs=8388607 count=1` is used?
+That's because the maximum key file size is 8192KiB.
+From the empirics of Gentoo installation, we should decrease the maximum value by 1.

 Before anything else, make a backup of the key (i.e. to a USB stick), as otherwise the Live environment would lose it upon reboot.

-Next, we create the LUKS encrypted container. *luksFormat* does not format the device, but sets up the LUKS device *header* and encrypts the *master-key* with the desired cryptographic options (`--key-file` here).
-To use the key file generated, we should firstly decrypt it.
+Next, we create the LUKS encrypted container. *luksFormat* does not format the device, but sets up the LUKS device *header*, and specially encrypts the *master key* in the header with the desired passphrase (`--key-file` here).
+Master key is randomly choosen upon container creation and, encrypted and embedded in the header part.
+It is the master key's job ([not that passphrase](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions)) to encrypt the data on partition.

+To use the *gpg* file generated, we should firstly decrypt it.

 ```bash
 root@archiso ~ # gpg --output ~/arch-luks --decrypt ~/arch-luks.gpg